josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_coping_strategies.md

 the sarcasm is a way of coping.

-squaring up like a small dog against digs teice its size?
+squaring up like a small dog against dogs twice its size?

 a way of coping.